 Federal agents coined the term “white collar crime” to describe these crimes in the 1930s.

-At WeedenLaw, our Denver criminal defense attorneys have experience with the laws surrounding white collar crime.
-In this post, our experienced white collar crimes attorneys describe the 5 most common white collar crimes.
+At WeedenLaw, our Denver criminal defense attorneys have experience with the laws surrounding white-collar crime.
+In this post, our experienced-collar crime attorneys describe the 5 most common white-collar crimes.
 They will also describe possible legal defenses.

 Common White Collar Crimes in Denver, CO

 There are many types of white-collar crime.
 These are the most common:

 Corporate fraud encompasses many other white-collar crimes, such as insider trading and falsification of financial information.

 The majority of corporate fraud cases involve accounting schemes designed to deceive investors or auditors about the financial condition of a corporation.
 What this means is that someone within a company will edit the company’s numbers to inflate its financial performance.
 This way, people will invest more money, thinking the company is more valuable than it is.